jdelic/authserver/README.rst

 Variable              Description
 ====================  ========================================================
 VAULT_CA              The CA to use to validate that we're talking to the
-                      right Vault
+                      right Vault.
 VAULT_DATABASE_PATH   The key path to read from Vault to get database
-                      credentials for a full access role DATABASE_PARENTROLE   The role that authserver should "sudo" into (via ``SET ROLE``) after connecting to the database, i.e. the primary access role.
+                      credentials for a full access role.
+DATABASE_PARENTROLE   The role that authserver should "sudo" into (via
+                      ``SET ROLE``) after connecting to the database, i.e. the primary access role.